 Rarely, the wound edges can separate and cause the wound to open.

-What are the alternatives to knee replacement surgery?
+What are the alternatives for managing osteoarthritis?

 There are several options for managing osteoarthritis and before opting for surgery your orthopaedic consultant will encourage you to consider and try them.
 These include: